girishji/re2/README.md

 #> [2,]     7   7
 ```

-In all the above functions, regular-expression pattern can be
+In all the above functions, regular-expression pattern is vectorized.

-pre-compiled with `re2_regexp(pattern, ...)`.
-Here are some of the
+Regular-expression pattern can be compiled using
-options:
+`re2_regexp(pattern, ...)`.
+Here are some of the options:

 -   `case_sensitive`: Match is case-sensitive
 -   `encoding`: UTF8 or Latin1